-- Arrange meeting(s) with supervisor(s) to discuss confirmation requirements. - Check department deadlines and requirements for confirmation with the Graduate Studies Administrator. - Following department requirements, draft/prepare written work for confirmation, which should include a brief written report about your research achievements to date and timetable for submission. - Submit confirmation work to supervisor(s) for review. - Refine/complete confirmation work following supervisor feedback. - Complete any relevant forms (including GSO.14 and MATHS.3) and submit to the Graduate Studies Administrator. - Submit confirmation work to the assessors for assessment by required deadline.
+- □ Arrange meeting(s) with supervisor(s) to discuss confirmation requirements. - □ Check department deadlines and requirements for confirmation with the Graduate Studies Administrator. - □ Following department requirements, draft/prepare written work for confirmation, which should include a brief written report about your research achievements to date and timetable for submission. - □ Submit confirmation work to supervisor(s) for review. - □ Refine/complete confirmation work following supervisor feedback. - □ Complete Confirmation of Status application (form GSO.14) in Student Self Service. - □ Upload confirmation work to your Confirmation of Status application in Student Self Service we recommend this is done 6-8 weeks before the deadline.